 Who Should Use Facebook Groups?

 Groups are best for cases where discussion is the main focus.
-A group wouldn’t really help you promote your tech business, but a Facebook group for entrepreneurs could help link you to industry peers.
+A group wouldn’t really help you promote your tech business—you should create a Facebook business page for that.

 Groups are also great if you want to create a support network.
 There are a variety of groups on Facebook that help people with issues like chronic pain, mental illness, and rare diseases.
 In fact, these types of accessible support groups are one of the most positive impacts of social media.